giralt/draft-xxx-operational-compute-metrics/draft-rcr-opsawg-operational-compute-metrics.md

 {: #kubernetes_metrics title="Collection and exposure of
 metrics using the Kubernetes Metrics API." }

-## Example of Mapping the Kubernetes Metrics API and the CATS Architectures
+## Example of How to Map the Kubernetes Metrics API with the IETF CATS METRICS Distribution

-In this section, we describe a mapping between the Kubernetes Metrics API and the IETF CATS metric dissemination architecture, illustrating how a de facto standard widely used in production systems can be easily adapted to support the CATS metrics framework.
+In this section, we describe a mapping between the Kubernetes Metrics API and the IETF CATS metric dissemination architecture, illustrating and example of how a de facto standard widely used in production systems can be adapted to support the CATS metrics framework.

 To describe the mapping, we take the centralized model of the CATS metrics dissemination framework introduced in